 The transport and logistics driving industry can be perceived as male dominated.
 However, as with many occupations, a shift is taking place and professional driving is becoming much more accessible to female drivers.
-It is in fact an interesting career for women, pays decently, and depending on the type of HGV driver you decide to become, it can also mean you get to travel to and experience different parts of the country, or even other countries too.
+It is in fact an interesting career for women, pays decently, offer a better work-life balance, and depending on the type of HGV driver you decide to become, it can also mean you get to travel to and experience different parts of the country, or even other countries too.

-The United Nations (UN) and World Economic Forum cautioned us that the Coronavirus pandemic may lead to increased inequalities for women in the UK, as female workers were more at risk of losing their jobs than their male colleagues.
-This, in conjunction with the changes in the industry, make careers as an HGV driver more attractive to women than ever, with plenty of opportunities for them to succeed within this sector.
-From an attractive salary to better work-life balance, women entering the industry can not only have such benefits, but they can also bridge the gender inequality gap.
+The United Nations (UN) and World Economic Forum (WEF) cautioned us that the Coronavirus pandemic may lead to increased inequalities for women in the UK, as female workers were more at risk of losing their jobs than their male colleagues.
+This, in conjunction with the changes in the industry, make careers as an HGV driver more attractive to women than ever, with plenty of opportunities for them to succeed within this sector, helping bridge the gender inequality gap

 In this article, we’ll discuss how the industry has changed for female drivers, the benefits of a career within this sector for women, as well as tips to keep in mind.